huggingface/datasets/docs/source/processing.rst

 Fingerprinting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The fingerprint of a dataset in a given state is an internal value computed by combining the fingerprint of the previous state and a hash of the latest transform that was applied.
-(Transforms are all the processing method for transforming a dataset that we listed in this chapter (:func:`datasets.Dataset.map`, :func:`datasets.Dataset.shuffle`, etc)
+The fingerprint of a dataset in a given state is an internal value computed by combining the fingerprint of the previous state and a hash of the latest transform that was applied (transforms are all the processing methods for transforming a dataset that we listed in this chapter: :func:`datasets.Dataset.map`, :func:`datasets.Dataset.shuffle`, etc).
 The initial fingerprint is computed using a hash of the arrow table, or a hash of the arrow files if the dataset lives on disk.

 For example: